Optimize the Workforce - National Cancer Plan

 Strategies to optimize the cancer workforce

-- Engage a diverse pool of talented trainees and early-career scientists and support their pursuit of careers in cancer research.
+- Engage talented trainees and early-career scientists and support their pursuit of careers in cancer research.

 - Study and address the unique needs and concerns of cancer researchers at all career stages in all disciplines.